liamstatham/LearningJournal/README.md

   - Azure fundamentals certification
   - 100 Days of code (C#/python)

+### 26/06/21
+  - Entity framework
+  - Using small migrations and updating databases.

 ### 22/06/21
   - Design theories and stuff
   - How to extract use cases from requirements